Spousal Open Work Permit (SOWP) for IEC Participants in Canada

 The Spousal Open Work Permit is directly linked to your partner’s work permit.
 For instance, if your partner has a 2-year work permit, you will also receive an open work permit for the same duration.

-Yes, if your Spousal Open Work Permit was issued for a shorter duration due to your passport’s expiry, you can extend the work permit to match the maximum duration of your partner’s work permit.
+However, if your Spousal Open Work Permit was issued for a shorter duration due to your passport’s expiry, you can extend the work permit to match the maximum duration of your partner’s work permit.

 To do so, you must first apply for a new passport.
 Additionally, there are two very important requirements to keep in mind: